Regional Weather Summary

 NATIONAL WEATHER SERVICE LINCOLN IL

-Overnight low temperatures, will be in the 30s.
+Overnight low temperatures, will range from the single digits across

-High temperatures on Monday, will range from the upper 40s across
+High temperatures on Monday, will range from near ten degrees across

 central and northwest Iowa, to near 30 degrees across western